RedisLabs/redislabs-docs/content/rs/installing-upgrading/configuring/cluster-name-dns-connection-management/configuring-aws-route53-dns-redis-enterprise.md

 ## Nameserver records creation

-The next step is to create the record that returns the IP address of your cluster's name servers, ie one of your cluster's nodes.
-To create the first name server IP address resolution record, you need to clic on the *Create Record Set* blue button at the top of the list:
+The next step is to create the record that returns the IP address of the name servers in your cluster, that is one of the nodes.
+To create the first name server IP address resolution record, you need to click on the *Create Record Set* blue button at the top of the list:

 ![04-CreateRecordSet-en](/images/rs/04-CreateRecordSet-en.png?width=600&height=189)